-Hides, furs and feathers were made into clothing and decorative apparel by Plains Indians (cf. Ewers 1970).
-Shell and bone were used as stock material for the production of various utilitarian tools and ornaments.
+Hides, furs, and feathers were made into clothing and decorative apparel by Plains Indians (cf. Ewers 1970).
+Shell and bone were used as stock material to produce various utilitarian tools and ornaments.
 Timber resources were exploited for construction materials and for fuel (cf. Loendorf 1978:41).